Skills

 in the sidepanel.

-How do I Add a New Skill?
+How do I Create a New Skill?

 - From the ⚡Skills tab in the sidepanel, press the